mosip/documentation/docs/abis-api.md

 * [Reference Count](#reference-count)

 ## Insert
 * ABIS must get biometric data from referenceURL, process it and store it locally within the ABIS reference database.
-More details about the refernceURL is mentioned in our [referenceURL section](#reference-url).
+More details about the referenceURL is mentioned in our [referenceURL section](#reference-url).
 * referenceId must not be active prior to this operation i.e., it must not have been used before this operation.
 * De-duplication must not be performed in this operation.
 * MOSIP will provide biometric data in [CBEFF format](CBEFF-XML.md) to ABIS as a response of referenceURL and the data will be encrypted and encoded as mentioned below.